 Recon Types – Lightning and General

-A recon may be requested by duty officers for various reasons.
+A recon may be requested by duty officers DO for various reasons.
 Most commonly will be due to current lightning or lightning that occurred the previous day/days prior to the request.
 It is not uncommon to recon lightning areas where lightning occurred 3 or 4 days in the past.
 This may be determined by the amount of hold over fires that are being reported, weather or fire danger.
 General or specific recons may also be requested due to high fire danger, frequent occurrences of human caused fires, heavy recreational activity in specific areas, etc.

 Lightning recons will occur at the request of DO’s and will primarily focus on areas that received lightning.
 Areas/routes and times for these recons will need to be provided by the requestor.
 The amount of direction and information needed for the observer will depend on his/hers local knowledge of the area.
 If the observer does not have access to the lightning map or does not possess a mobile device with local map capabilities, paper maps and specific Lat/Longs may be needed.
 Requesting DO’s will be responsible for providing this information to the observer, however dispatch, UAO or ATGS/Asst.
 UAO can assist with providing information.